The key to a happy retirement is planning.

 Medicare doesn't cover long-term care if that's the only care you need.
 Unfortunately, nursing home or long-term care can cost hundreds of dollars per day, and thousands per month.
 This is a significant expense that if not planned for can be detrimental to retirement savings.

-Today, more than 66% of 65-year-olds will need long-term care support, and 20% will need it for longer than five years.
+Today, nearly 70% of 65-year-olds will need long-term care support, and 20% will need it for longer than five years.
 It's critical to plan and save for long-term care expenses just in case you need them.